Claudio Gentile: Style of play

-A tough, strong, tenacious, ruthless, and uncompromising defender, Gentile was regarded as one of the best defenders of his generation, one of the toughest ever players in his position, and as one of the greatest Italian defenders of all time.
+Gentile was regarded as one of the best defenders of his generation, one of the toughest ever players in his position, and as one of the greatest Italian defenders of all time.
 A hard-tackling and versatile defender, he was capable of playing both as a man-marking centre-back or "stopper", and as a full-back on either flank, and was particularly known for his tight, heavy, physical marking of opponents, as well as his work-rate, and aggressive challenges.
 He was also capable of playing as a sweeper, a role which he occupied towards the end of his career, as he lost some of his pace, or in the centre of the pitch as a defensive midfielder.
 He also stood out for his ability in the air.

 Although he was not initially known to be the most naturally talented footballer from a skilful standpoint, and was seen as more of a defensive-minded right-back, who mainly sought to break down opposing attacks, he was known for his discipline in training, and showed significant technical improvements throughout his career.
 Indeed, he was a mobile and hard-working player, who was also capable of contributing offensively as an attacking full-back in a zonal-marking system, by getting up the flank and providing deliveries into the box for his teammates.
 Alongside Juventus and Italy teammates Dino Zoff, Brio, Cabrini, and Scirea, he formed one of the most formidable defensive lines in football history.

 In 2007, The Times placed Gentile at number 8 in their list of the 50 hardest footballers in history.
 However, despite his infamous reputation, Gentile considered himself to be a hard yet fair player.
 He was only sent off once in his career, with Juventus, in a 2–0 away loss to Club Brugge in a European Cup semi-final match in April 1978, for a double booking following a handball.

 Due to his aggressive playing style and country of birth, Gentile was given the nickname Gaddafi in the Italian media.
+However, Gentile himself disliked the nickname, saying “they didn't realise how much I detested that nickname [...]: I couldn't stand it because I knew what he [Gheddafi] had done to the Italians and to my relatives.”
+He preferred to be referred by the diminutive of his surname, Gento.